Trazodone for ADHD

 - Phenylpiperazine

-- Low-dose (up to 50 mg): 5HT2A receptor antagonist
+- Low dose (up to 50 mg): 5HT2A receptor antagonist

-- Sleep-inducing in ADHD when low-dosed (25 to 100 mg)
+- Sleep-promoting in ADHD when taken in low doses (25 to 100 mg)

 - Half-life 5 to 9 hours